alexismorin/floorplan/README.md

 ![packman](images/packman.png)

 ### Bugs
-- Breaks in versions older than 2019.1, the walls won't spawn in their proper locations
+- If you import this package in Unity 2018.3 or older, you might have to adjust the default tileset prefab for walls and pillars as the downgrade might mess with them a bit.

 ### TODO
 - Make it snap without having to hold down the control key